 Once your landing page is ready, you need to think through the fair means of collecting your database.
 One of them is embedding sign-up forms to your web page.
-In SendPulse subscription form builder, you can create such forms.
+With SendPulse’s subscription form builder, you can create these forms.

-Yet no matter which way you use to collect the subscribers, make sure you follow the permission-based marketing rules and send a follow-up email that reassures the user’s explicit permission to receive future emails from you.
+Yet no matter how you collect subscribers, make sure you follow the permission-based marketing rules and send a follow-up email that reassures the user’s explicit permission to receive future emails from you.

 Segment your audience

-With the database on your hands, segment your audience according to the subscribers’ preferences, budget, location, or family size.
+Once you have your database, segment your audience according to subscribers’ preferences, budget, location, or family size.
 For example, if you have a segment of subscribers with kids, you’ll be able to come up with property options near schools or kindergartens.
-And if subscribers have indicated their location, you can offer them available options nearby.
+If subscribers have indicated their location, you can offer them available options nearby.

 Decide on the emails to send